ryguy5/arlo-cam-api/README.md

 This project forks [Meatballs1/arlo-cam-api](https://github.com/Meatballs1/arlo-cam-api) which simulates the Arlo Basestation to communicate with cameras.

-Based on reconstructing the communication between a VMB4000r3, Arlo Pro 2 cameras (VMC4030P), and Arlo Audio Doorbells.
+Based on reconstructing the communication between a VMB4000r3 and various client devices (see [Tested Working Hardware](#tested-working-hardware)).

-It won't work with the mobile app, and there is no real plan to support this at present.
-However, it does allow you to use your Arlo cameras as normal RTSP camera sources for other media recorders, and your Audio Doorbell as a Wi-Fi motion and binary sensor.
+It won't work with the mobile app, and there is no plan to support it (all communication with the app is encrypted).
+However, this does allow you to use your Arlo camera and Video Doorbell as normal RTSP camera sources for other media recorders, and any Doorbell (Audio or Video) as a Wi-Fi motion and binary sensor.

-We can either emulate the basestation using the same SSID and capture and re-use the WPA-PSK to make the cameras connect to us.
+You can either emulate the basestation using the same SSID and capture and re-use the WPA-PSK to make the cameras connect to us (recommended).
 Or we can try and use WPS to get the cameras to sync to our own basestation.

 You can't use the camera's native direct-join-to-WiFi functionality; you must pair the camera as you would to a base station.